Skip to Content

 Step 1: Make the Puree

-• Heat a skillet on medium heat.
+- Heat a skillet on medium heat.
 Add oil then saute the tomatoes and garlic for 1-2 minutes.
-Transfer the tomatoes and garlic along with the bread and puree.
+Transfer the tomatoes and half the chopped garlic cloves along with the bread and puree.

 Step 2: Make the Bison chili

-• Add the garlic, onions, and peppers and saute in the leftover bacon grease.
+- Add the remaining garlic, onions, and peppers and saute in the leftover bacon grease.
 Add some of the spice seasonings as you go.

 Video